SubhadityaMukherjee/AI-knowledge-base/docs/Multiple Sclerosis.md

 ---

 # Multiple Sclerosis
-- A progressive neurodegenerative disease involving damage to the protective [myelin](Myelin.md) sheaths of nerve cells in the brain and spinal cord.
+- A progressive neurodegenerative disease involving damage to the protective [[Myelin|myelin]] sheaths of nerve cells in the brain and spinal cord.
 Symptoms include impaired movement, pain, and fatigue.